AngelTM/moviesDataSetPSQL/README.md

 # moviesDataSetPSQL
-scripts used to create and manipulate the-movies-dataset
+scripts to create and manipulate a database for the-movies-dataset